-Eduardo M. Peñalver is the Allan R. Tessler Dean and Professor of Law at Cornell Law School.
-He most recently served as the John P. Wilson Professor of Law at the University of Chicago Law School.
+Eduardo M. Peñalver is the 22nd president of Seattle University.
+Previously, he served for seven years as Allan R. Tessler Dean and Professor of Law at Cornell Law School, and prior to that as the John P. Wilson Professor of Law at the University of Chicago Law School.

 He received his B.A. from Cornell University and his law degree from Yale Law School.
 Between college and law school, he studied philosophy and theology as a Rhodes Scholar at Oriel College, Oxford.
 Upon completing law school, Peñalver clerked for Judge Guido Calabresi of the United States Court of Appeals for the Second Circuit, and at the Supreme Court for Justice John Paul Stevens.

-Peñalver previously taught at Cornell Law School and at Fordham Law School.
+Peñalver previously taught at Cornell Law School (2006-2012) and at Fordham Law School (2003-2006).
 He has also been a visiting professor at Harvard Law School and Yale Law School.